nedelcubianca/OWASP-Top-10-2025-Practice/Introduction.md

 # Summary: How the OWASP Top Ten 2025 Categories Are Structured (Expanded Explanation)

+## Data Collection Changes
+- For this edition, OWASP collected data without restricting which CWEs (Common Weakness Enumerations) could be reported — unlike the 2021 edition, which had CWE restrictions.
+- Contributors were asked for two numbers per year (starting 2021): the total applications tested, and the number of applications with at least one instance of a given CWE.
+- This method tracks prevalence (how many apps are affected) rather than frequency (how many times a flaw appears in one app).
+- A CWE showing up 4 times or 4,000 times in one app counts the same — because manual testers typically log a vulnerability once, while automated tools log every instance, which would distort results if frequency mattered.

 ## First, what is a CWE?
 **CWE stands for "Common Weakness Enumeration."** Think of it as a giant, standardized catalog maintained by MITRE (a research organization) that gives a unique ID number and name to every *specific type* of software flaw that can lead to a security vulnerability.
 For example:
 - CWE-79 = Cross-Site Scripting